The Alliance Against Depression

 WA Primary Health Alliance (WAPHA) as the national chapter for the European Alliance Against Depression (EAAD) is committed to providing leadership for the ongoing dialogue and action around the treatment of depression and anxiety and the prevention of suicide.The EAAD four-pillar framework is based on evaluated trials and is recognised as the world’s best practice for the care of people with depression and in the reduction of suicide.
 It is a clinical model which is community-led.

 WAPHA is using the principles of EAAD to inform its mental health commissioning and related activities throughout WA.
 We believe this framework provides the platform to come together as stakeholders, partners and communities to treat depression and reduce deaths by suicide in WA.

 An Alliance Against Depression(AAD) Coordination Centre has been established at WAPHA.
 From July 2019, the Centre will support interested Western Australian communities build their own local Alliances Against Depression and share their learning with the EAAD and its global network partners.

 Resources and support

-To find out more about how the Alliance works and how you can be involved, access the following support or resources;
+To learn more about the Alliance Against Depression and how you can be involved, visit https://phexchange.wapha.org.au/AAD or contact the AAD Coordination Centre directly.

 Phone (08) 6278 7948